sbg/sevenbridges-cwl-draft2-upgrader/README.md

 - `sbg_validate_js_cwl_v1`

-Command line tool `sbg_cwl_upgrader` allows you to upgrade CWL tools and workflows written in sbg:draft-2 to CWL v1.0.
+Command line tool `sbg_cwl_upgrader` allows you to upgrade CWL tools and workflows written in sbg:draft-2 to CWL v1.0 or v1.1.
 The source CWL can be on your local machine or on the Seven Bridges platform and the converted CWL can be output to your local machine or onto the Seven Bridges platform.
 For more details see [this section](#recommended-draft2-to-cwl10-upgrade-flow).
 Note that the conversion process is semi-automated, manual intervention may be required.
 For more details see the [known limitations section](#known-limitations).
 Manual part of the conversion process may be tedious and require changes to the CWL code.
 Therefore, strong understanding of the CWL syntax is desirable.